spicybung/DragonFF-SB/README.md

 **NOTE:** If you find this fork ahead of time, bravo.
 Have fun.

-**DOUBLE NOTE:** This public beta release of my DragonFF fork is unstable, it only works for SAMP/open.mp.
+**DOUBLE NOTE:** This public beta release of my DragonFF fork is unstable and mainly for conceptual purposes, it only works for SAMP/open.mp.

 ## Supported Features